austingebauer/vagrant-k8s-cluster/README.md

 # vagrant-k8s-cluster

-Provisions a Kubernetes cluster in VirtualBox with 3 nodes using kubeadm
+Provision a 3 node Kubernetes cluster in VirtualBox/VMWare using Vagrant.